ryuichiueda/slides_marp/prob_robotics_2025/lesson7-1e.md

     - The likelihood function of Bayes' theorem
 - It constructs its own distribution $p_t(\boldsymbol{x}|p_0, \boldsymbol{u}_{1:t}, Z_{1:t})$ in its head from the condition and likelihood function
 $\Longrightarrow$ The constructed distribution is called a <span style="color:red">belief distribution</span>
     - It's a proper term

 ---

 ### Belief = subjective

 - In the case of animals
     - The likelihood function differs for each individual, and so does the belief distribution.
         - In fact, there is no correct answer.
         - As long as the belief distribution matches reality and allows for correct behavioral decisions, that's all that matters.

+---

 - In the case of robots
     - Basically the same as with animals.
-- If the conditions are clearly defined, there is a "correct answer," but this is not necessarily the case if something deviates from those conditions.
+    - If the conditions are clearly defined, there is a "correct answer," but this is not the case if something deviates from those conditions.
     - Pursuing accuracy is not very meaningful; what matters is how well it can tolerate the unreasonableness of the real world.
     - There is a considerable degree of freedom in designing the likelihood function.
 ---

 ### Calculating Belief Distributions 1